voxeet/comms-sdk-unreal/docs/docs/blueprints/Events/on-participant-updated.md

 sidebar_label: On Participant Updated
 title: On Participant Updated
 ---
 Triggered when a remote participant's status is updated.
-Provides the participant status and participant info in its arguments.
+The event provides the participant status and participant info in its arguments.

 Example: